Speakers Bureau

 With an MFA from the National Theatre Conservatory in Denver, Colorado, Jennifer has worked as an actor, director, and playwright/adaptor both in the Bay Area and regionally.
 Jennifer is an Associate Artist at SPARC.

-Jane Austen’s Persuasion: Page to Stage with Jennifer Le Blanc, MFA
+Jane Austen’s Persuasion: Page to Stage

 Do you love Jane Austen’s stories?
 Have you ever wondered about the process of adapting novels into scripts?
 Jennifer Le Blanc adapted Jane Austen’s beloved novel Persuasion for the stage and you are cordially invited to enjoy a conversation with her about her process.
 Come hear about the play’s production history, see a scene or two, and discuss methods of adaptation.
 A lovely evening for fans of Jane Austen, aspiring writers, lovers of literature, or classical theatre enthusiasts.